 Flavor Hemp Milk

-- With blender running on medium speed, pour the whisked oils into the center of hemp milk.
-As the mixture thickens, turn blender speed up.
+- With the blender running at medium speed, pour the whisked oil and shortening mixture into the center of the blender.
+As the mixture thickens, turn the blender speed up.
 Stop as soon as all the ingredients are mostly mixed.